Retrieving a large record set

 Overview

-When the number of records in a response exceeds a server-controlled limit, the response will be batched.
-You can also retrieve only the records that have changed since your last query by using the sinceModifiedToken.
-Requests can be made in parallel to reduce the time it takes to retrieve the entire result set.
+When the number of records in a response exceeds a server-controlled limit, the response is batched.
+You can retrieve only the records that have changed since your last query by using the sinceModifiedToken.
+Make requests in parallel to reduce the time it takes to retrieve the entire result set.

 These concepts apply to the following endpoints:

-The sinceModifiedToken may be used to keep your MDM system up-to-date with changes, without having to retrieve all records.
+Use sinceModifiedToken to keep your device management service up to date with changes, without having to retrieve all records.

-Once all records have been returned for a request, the server includes a sinceModifiedToken in the response.
-Your MDM server can pass this sinceModifiedToken in subsequent requests to get records modified since that token was generated.
+After returning all records for a request, the server includes a sinceModifiedToken in the response.
+Your device management service can pass this sinceModifiedToken in subsequent requests to get records modified since generating the token.

-A batchToken is used to retrieve multiple batches of records when the total number of records exceeds a limit.
+Use a batchToken to retrieve multiple batches of records when the total number of records exceeds a limit.

-To use a batchToken, your MDM server should do the following:
+To use a batchToken, your device management service should:

 Make an initial request with no

 batchTokenvalue is included in the response, along with the first batch of records.
-Your MDM server should pass thisbatchTokenvalue in a subsequent request to get the next batch of records.
-As long as additional batches remain, the server returns a newbatchTokenvalue in its response.Once all records have been returned for the request, the server includes a
+Your device management service should pass thisbatchTokenvalue in a subsequent request to get the next batch of records.
+As long as additional batches remain, the server returns a newbatchTokenvalue in its response.After receiving all records for the request, the server includes a

 sinceModifiedTokenvalue in the response.
-Your MDM server can pass thissinceModifiedTokenin subsequent requests to get records modified since that token was generated.
-Again, if the number of modified records exceeds the limit, abatchTokenwill be included in the response, which can be used to get the next batch of modified records.
+Your device management service can pass thissinceModifiedTokenin subsequent requests to get records modified since generating the token.
+If the number of modified records exceeds the limit, the response includes abatchTokenthat you can use to get the next batch of modified records.

 The following fields are used with batched responses: